Unit 2 - Notes

 }

-Loops allow a block of code to be executed repeatedly until a specific condition is met.
+Loops are used to execute a block of code repeatedly until a specified condition is met.

-The condition is evaluated before the loop body executes.
-If the condition is initially false, the loop body never runs.
+The condition is evaluated before the execution of the loop body.
+If the condition is false initially, the loop body never executes.

 Syntax: